decred/politeia/politeiavoter/README.md

 ```
 politeiavoter vote 8bdebbc55ae74066cc57c76bc574fd1517111e56b3d1295bde5ba3b0bd7c3f67 yes
 ```
-The tool will prompt for the wallet GRPC password and then takes a few seconds to vote.
+The tool will prompt for the wallet decryption passphrase and then takes a few seconds to vote.

 ```
 Enter the private passphrase of your wallet: